 For the roasted pheasant, use the AGA Roasting Oven preheated to 190 degrees on your ElectricKit Aga

 On a medium heat, in a ovenproof frying pan, heat the rapeseed oil and butter (if using) until foaming.

 Lay the pheasants in the pan, cook until golden-brown in colour (about 3-5 minutes) on the leg sides.
 Turn the pheasants onto their breast side to colour for a further 2-3 minutes.
 Season with salt and pepper; transfer to the oven and cook for 30 minutes, turning halfway through cooking time.
 To check the pheasant is correctly cooked, you can use a meat thermometer – the breast temperature for a cock pheasant should reach 63C/145F and for a hen 60C/140F.
 (The leg temperature should reach 80-82C/175-180F.)

 When cooked, set the pheasant aside in a warm place, covered, to rest.

-In a small saucepan on a low heat gently heat the butter and fry the onion with the herbs, crushed cloves and salt for two minutes, or until soft.
+Turn your Simmering plate to no 5 and in a small saucepan gently heat the butter and fry the onion with the herbs, crushed cloves and salt for two minutes, or until soft.
 Add the bacon lardons and continue to cook uncovered for one minute.